 14 months to complete the PG Dip

-Applicants must have one of the following in any discipline except social work from a UK higher education institution (or an approved overseas equivalent):
+- a degree-level qualification in any discipline except social work from a UK higher education institute or an approved overseas equivalent

-- have GCSEs in English or English language and mathematics at grade C or above, or the new grade 4 and above (or an approved equivalent)
+- to have GCSEs in English or English Language and Mathematics at grade C or above, or the new grade 4 and above (or an approved equivalent)

-- to have a minimum of 6 months experience of voluntary or paid work with children, young people and/or families/carers or adults, either in a paid or voluntary capacity
+- to have a minimum of 6 months full-time (or equivalent) direct experience of working with vulnerable children, young people and/or families/carers or adults, either in a paid or voluntary capacity

 - a driving licence and use of a vehicle in some locations, or to confirm that you’ll be able to travel for work if you do not have a vehicle